Skip to content

 Why a working from home (WFH) commute is important

 While there are myriad benefits from WFH, one downside might be that you don’t take the time to prepare for your day, mentally or physically.
-Research suggests that a commute offers us structure, initiation and closure of the workday, and a type of ritual we need to feel part of a connected community.
+Research, opens in a new tab suggests that a commute offers us structure, initiation and closure of the workday, and a type of ritual we need to feel part of a connected community.

 If you’re working from home, taking the time to do even a short walk between getting ready and actually sitting down for your first meeting or work call can improve physical and mental health.